Inference on Self-Exciting Jumps in Prices and Volatility using High Frequency Measures: Introduction

-More recently, nonparametric methods, based on volatility and jump measures constructed from high frequency data, have been used to investigate the nature of price and/or variance jumps.
-For example, the empirical findings of Todorov and\ Tauchen (2011) indicate the presence of jumps in volatility, whilst those of Jacod and Todorov (2010) provide evidence of both price and variance jumps, with less than 50\% of those jumps occurring\ simultaneously for the S\&P500 market index.
-Most notably, Tauchen and\ Zhou (2011) conclude in favour of a\textbf{\ }\textit{dynamic}\textbf{\ }price jump process, and further link the clusters of price jumps to changes in the US credit market.
-The dynamic behaviour of price jump processes has also been investigated by A\"{\i}t-Sahalia, Cacho-Diaz and Laeven (2014), who introduce the Hawkes process (Hawkes, 1971a,b)\textbf{ }to model price jumps (only) in multivariate asset prices subject to stochastic volatility.
-These authors analyse the dynamic transmission, or `contagion', of price jumps across\emph{\ }equity markets in several\textbf{\ }countries, concluding that price jump intensities increase dramatically during a crisis period, across all connected markets.\emph{\ }See also Liao, Anderson and Vahid (2010) for an\textbf{\ } investigation of common factors in price jumps across assets in the Chinese stock market.
+More recently, volatility and jump measures constructed from high frequency data have been used to investigate price and variance jumps, including the relationship between them.
+For example, the empirical findings of Todorov and\ Tauchen (2011) indicate the presence of jumps in volatility, whilst those of Jacod and Todorov (2010) provide evidence of both price and variance jumps, with a certain proportion of those jumps occurring\ simultaneously for the S\&P500 market index.
+Jacod, Kl\"{u}ppelberg and M\"{u}ller (2013)\textbf{ }use high frequency data to explore the correlation between (imposed) co-jumps for several series, but fail to reject the null hypothesis of zero correlation in the majority of cases considered.

+As highlighted clearly by Bandi and Reno (2016), however, the use (or otherwise) of option price data (and the associated risk premia specifications) in past analyses, plus the very nature of the volatility filter adopted (and data frequency exploited in the measurement of volatility), is likely to have had an impact on conclusions drawn regarding the joint evolution of a price and its variance, including discontinuities therein; with such considerations possibly underlying the inconclusive results recorded.
+We speculate that the rather restricted manner in which the \textit{dynamics} in jumps have been modelled may also have played a role here.